Jussie Smollett released from county jail during appeal

-Smollett walked out of the Cook County Jail Wednesday evening after spending six nights behind bars, surrounded by security, and did not comment as he got into an awaiting SUV.
+The former “Empire” actor walked out of the Cook County Jail on Wednesday surrounded by security.
+He did not comment as he got into an awaiting SUV, but his attorneys said Smollett, who is Black and gay, was the target of a racist justice system and people playing politics.

+The appeals court ruling came after a Cook County judge sentenced Smollett last week to immediately begin serving 150 days in jail for his conviction on five felony counts of disorderly conduct for lying to police.
+In an outburst immediately after the sentence was handed down, Smollett proclaimed his innocence and said "I am not suicidal.
+And if anything happens to me when I go in there, I did not do it to myself.
+And you must all know that."

+The appeals court said Smollett could be released after posting a personal recognizance bond of $150,000, meaning he didn't have to put down money but agrees to come to court as required.

 Smollett’s attorneys had argued that he would have completed the sentence by the time the appeal process was completed and that Smollett could be in danger of physical harm if he remained locked up in Cook County Jail.